mgamzec/Real-Estate-Data-Analysis/README.md

-# Serbian Real Estate ETL Project
+# Real Estate Data Analysis

-This project demonstrates an ETL pipeline for analyzing Serbian real estate data.
+This project implements a comprehensive ETL (Extract, Transform, Load) pipeline to analyze real estate data.
+It automates the entire process, from fetching raw data to generating valuable analytical insights.
+The pipeline fetches a dataset from Kaggle, cleans and processes it with Python and SQL, and stores the final data in a PostgreSQL database.

 It fetches data from **Kaggle**, processes it using Python and SQL, and stores it in a **PostgreSQL** database.
 Analytical **SQL views** are created to extract insights such as 10 cheapest 4-bedroom properties for my two favorite cities, 10 most expensive properties, 10 most cheapest properties and more.

 ## **Project Structure**